How to Create a Character Profileby The Lazy Scholar

 The Internet Writing Journal, June 1998

-One of the most important elements in a novel or short story is characterization: making the characters seem vivid, real, alive.
+Category: Fiction Writing One of the most important elements in a novel or short story is characterization: making the characters seem vivid, real, alive.
 One technique that many writers use with success is to create a character profile for the main characters in the novel.
 The purpose of a character profile is twofold: to assist the writer in creating a character that is as lifelike as possible and to help with continuity issues in the story.
-In interviews many famous authors have stated that they came up with the basics of a character's personality and then they found that the character just "came alive" for them and ended up driving the story all on his own.
+In our author interviews many bestselling authors have stated that they came up with the basics of a character's personality and then they found that the character just "came alive" for them and ended up driving the story all on his own.
 But for the beginning writer, sometimes a more concrete approach is helpful.

 That is where the character profile comes in -- it is simply a tool for organizing your thoughts about a certain character and keeping track of a particular character's idiosyncrasies and relationships.
 It can help flesh out a cardboard character and even make you think about facets of his or her personality that you had not considered before.
 Character profiles are especially helpful for novels which involve several main characters and for stories which use multiple points of view.